ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 - Create a clone of your data with the **[{{site.data.keyword.blockstorageshort}} Volume Duplication feature](how-to-create-duplicate-volume.html)**.
 - **Storage is expandable** in GB increments up to 12 TB, without the need to create a duplicate or manually moving data to a larger volume.
 Read more about this feature [here](expandable_block_storage.html).

-## New Mount Point for encrypted storage volumes
+## New mount point for encrypted storage volumes

 All enhanced storage volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
 To ensure that you're using the correct mount point for your storage volumes, you can view the mount point information on the **Volume Details** page in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.